 beautyvision.ie use SSL encryption technology, the most advanced and secure way to process online transactions.
-You can tell wether a page is secure as https will relpacehttp at the front of beautyvision.ie in your browser and a small padlock will also appear.
+You can tell whether a page is secure as https will replace HTTP at the front of beautyvision.ie in your browser and a small padlock will also appear.

-Realex payments is a payments company specialising in enabling sellers to accept payments online.
-The company is trusted by thousands of companies, based in Ireland, UK and all over Europe.
-Realex payments is certified to PCI Service Provider Level 1, the most stringent level of certification.
+Realex Payments is a payments company specializing in enabling sellers to accept payments online.
+The company is trusted by thousands of companies, based in Ireland, the UK, and all over Europe.
+Realex payments are certified to PCI Service Provider Level 1, the most stringent level of certification.
 You can learn more about Realex payments here: https://www.globalpaymentsinc.com/en-gb

 ELECTRONIC FUND TRANSFER (EFT)

 For Customers Paying by EFT please see our bank details below.
 Please note we will only start processing your order after your payment is confirmed by our bank.

 AlphaSSL (Secure Socket Layer) powered by Global Sign is the industry-standard technology used for sending encrypted information between a web browser and a web server.
 This ensures that the data shared between the browser and the server remains secure and is not read or interfered with.
 Data security is obviously crucial for successful e-commerce to protect both personal and financial information.
 SSL involves encrypting data using the Public Key Infrastructure (PKI) where the server creates two cryptographic keys – a Private Key and a Public Key that are used to encrypt and unencrypt the data transmitted.